chasinglogic/Chattie/README.md

 ## Why the name Chattie?

 It's based on the movie Chappie, whose main character is a robot who gains emotions and befriends some humans.
-I've never seen the movie but I thought the pun was worthy.
+I thought the pun was worthy.

 ### Contributing